TouK/nussknacker/docs/scenarios_authoring/Intro.md

 The `#meta` variable carries meta information about the currently executed scenario.
 The following meta information elements are available:

-* processName -name of the Nussknacker scenario
+* processName - name of the Nussknacker scenario
 * properties

 Check [Basic Nodes](BasicNodes#Variable-component) page for examples how to use variables.